acl-services/paprika/packages/DropdownMenu/README.md

 ## DropdownMenu

-The `<DropdownMenu>` component displays a trigger button, which when clicked displays a list of items in a dropdown format.
-These items can be raw content, Links or actions such as Delete, which will prompt a confirmation panel to be displayed
+The `<Checkbox>` component displays a checkbox and label text beside it.
+When clicked it displays a checkmark.
+It can also have an indeterminate state which can be used to group checkboxes.

 ### Installation